joshcanhelp/josh-to-11/input/symlinked/posts/2011-08-03-a-great-facebook-page-for-a-boring-niche-or-unappealing-business.md

 ---
-title: "A Great Facebook Page for a Boring, Niche, or Unappealing Business"
+title: 'A Great Facebook Page for a Boring, Niche, or Unappealing Business'
-excerpt: ""
+excerpt: 'Let’s get right to the point: you are not in a mainstream industry.'
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Social Media"]
-featured_img:
 wpid: 2402
+tags:
+  - Social Media
+featured_img: null
 ---